kennedn/switchbot-presence-research/README.md

 # SwitchBot BLE Protocol Research

-This repo contains notes and tooling used to capture and document portions of the SwitchBot Android app’s BLE protocol, with a focus on the IV/key negotiation and calibration/table-read behaviors observed during “calibration” flows.
+This repo contains notes and tooling used to capture and document portions of the SwitchBot Android app’s BLE protocol for the mmwave presence sensor

 ## Repository Layout